leerob/comprs/docs/introduction-to-rust.md

 But never both simultaneously.
 ```

-This prevents data races at compile time—no mutexes needed for single-threaded code.
+This prevents data races at compile time.
+No mutexes are needed for single-threaded code.

 ## Enums: More Than Just Constants